 Containers created for annotations are not registered with the application context.
 You can obtain a collection of all containers by invoking getListenerContainers() on the RabbitListenerEndpointRegistry bean.
-You can then iterate over this collection, for example, to stop/start containers.
+You can then iterate over this collection, for example, to stop/start all containers or invoke the Lifecycle methods on the registry itself which will invoke the operations on each container.